Underflowers/Stack-Underflow/README.md

 >
 > The paths used in the docker-compose.yml are relative to the project structure, but if you don't wont to have all of the project locally, don't forget to update them.

-Finally, this project uses the gaminifaction engine [Underification](https://github.com/Underflowers/Underification/).
+Finally, this project uses the gamification engine [Underification](https://github.com/Underflowers/Underification/).
 Just make sure that you have a version of it running, you can follow the deployment instruction [here](https://github.com/Underflowers/Underification/tree/fb-documentation#deployment).
+The integration is quite straightforward, just run the `init.sh` script (you can find it in the `init/gamification/` folder in the repository) and copy the returned token in your `server.env` file.

+>Note: If you do not host the gamification engine on `http://localhost:8080` (default deployment), you'll have to export an environment variable `UNDERIFICATION_URL`

 ## Contributing